 #7: Bedroom Wrapped in Green and Frames / おとり工房

-It holds 10 shelves, 4 houseplants, 2 desks, 2 chairs and more, at around 35,000 polygons.
-Colliders, light-baking, and reflection probes are all pre-set, and you can check the actual density in the sample world "overcast" before bringing it in.
+It packs 10 shelves, 4 houseplants, 2 desks, 2 chairs and more at roughly 35,000 polys.
+Colliders, light baking and reflection probes are all pre-configured, and the sample world "overcast" lets you check the density in person before buying.

 #8: Bloom Garden / Mimorie.

-A gathering space with a flower-filled garden, a bar counter, and a small theater area.
-At ¥4,000, it's the highest price in the Top 10.
-The base is a night sky and warm bulb light, with string lights and spherical floor lights running throughout for an elegant, hotel-lounge tone.
-A sunken sofa space, a lounge under an ivy-draped pergola — there are several nooks you can tuck into.
+A gathering space with a flower-ringed garden, a bar counter and a small theater corner.
+At ¥4,000 it's the Top 10's highest price band, with 495 likes as of the compile date.
+The base tone is a starry night sky and warm bulb light, with string lights and globe foot lamps running through the whole space — an elegant, hotel-lounge mood.
+A sunken sofa pit and a vine-draped pergola lounge give it plenty of corners to nest in.

 #9: Micro Room N9 / ねこやま君

-The room's biggest draw is a built-in wall of shelving with star-shaped illumination tucked into it.
-Star light scatters among books with invented titles, setting just the right mood for solo time or a small group.
-A wood-stove-style object and a karesansui-inspired art panel show a piece tied together down to the details.
+The room's best moment is the full-wall built-in bookshelf embedded with star-shaped illumination — starlight scattered among books with fictional titles, setting a mood sized for solo time or a small group.
+A wood-stove-style object and a dry-garden art panel round out a room dressed in its worldview down to the details.

 Sponsored